fal-ai/dbt-fal/docs/write_to_gcs.md

 Dbt artifacts are files created by the dbt compiler after a run is completed.
 They contain information about the project, help with documentation, calculate test coverage and much more.
 In this example we are going to focus on two of these artifacts `manifest.json` and `run_results.json`.

-[`manifest.json`] Is a full point-in-time represantation of your dbt project.
+[`manifest.json`](https://docs.getdbt.com/reference/artifacts/manifest-json) Is a full point-in-time represantation of your dbt project.
 This file can be used to pass [state](https://docs.getdbt.com/docs/guides/understanding-state) to a dbt run using the `--state` flag.

 [`run_results.json`](https://docs.getdbt.com/reference/artifacts/run-results-json) file contains timing and status information about a completed dbt run.

 There might be several reasons why might want to store `dbt` artifacts.
 The most obvious reason would be to use the `--state` functionality to pass the previous state back to dbt.
 Besides that these artifacts can be stored in a database to later be analyzed..

 This example assumes you have GCS (Google Cloud Storage) enabled in your project.

-## Credentials

-By default fal will attempt to use the credentials provided in profiles.yml.
-If that's unsuccessful, credentials environment variable is checked.
-See [here](https://cloud.google.com/docs/authentication/getting-started) for more information on how to set such environment variable.

 ## Create a GCS Bucket